Easily use any BOM as a Gradle Version Catalog.

 // excluded for brevity

-it.aliasPrefixGenerator = { groupId, artifactId ->
+using.aliasPrefixGenerator = { groupId, artifactId ->

 if(groupId == "some.group") {